 ABOUT THE LAW REVIEW

 The Managing Board takes great pride in ensuring the best submissions are published.
-To that end, a team of editors comprising undergraduate, post-graduate, and doctoral students at the University of Cambridge will blindly review each article at least thrice before any decision is made.
+To that end, a team of editors comprising undergraduate, postgraduate, and doctoral students at the University of Cambridge will blindly review each article at least three times before any decision is made.